 Deans: 1997 - 2005

 Following Bailey's departure, Provost Ferraro tapped sociology chair, James Frey, to be the college's interim head.
 A year later, he became the permanent dean.
 Frey, with a doctorate from Washington State and more than twenty years of experience at UNLV, served nearly seven years in his new position, making him the longest-serving dean in the college's history and giving him the time to undertake a variety of initiatives.

-In terms of new programs, Frey secured doctoral degree programs in Anthropology, Clinical Psychology, and Experimental Psychology, as well as a baccalaureate degree in Forensic Science, a major in "Spanish for the Professions" within the Foreign Languages department, and a graduate certificate in Women's studies.
+In terms of new programs, Frey secured doctoral degree programs in Anthropology, Clinical Psychology, and Experimental Psychology, as well as a baccalaureate degree in Forensic Science, a major in "Spanish for the Professions" within the World Languages and Cultures department, and a graduate certificate in Women's studies.
 In addition, Frey championed the transformation of women's studies from a degree-granting program to a formal department within the college.

 In this same vein, he worked with historian Joanne Goodwin to establish the Women's Research Institute (WRIN), which eventually helped to promote another Frey goal: attracting more grant money to the college.

 On other fronts, Frey hired the first woman (Deborah Arteaga) and African American (Rainier Spencer) as associate deans of the college.
 He also instituted a New Faculty Mentoring program in which veteran faculty mentored new hires to ease their transition to UNLV.

 The dean also created a Peer Counseling Program (chaired by Steve Parker) that identified the college's excellent instructors who, in a series of presentations, shared their insights about teaching with colleagues seeking to polish their classroom skills.
 Besides improving instruction, Frey also moved to attract more majors to the college.